mseminatore/cblas/README.md

 of these features.
 The primary focus for SIMD and Multi-threading work will be on the level-3 functions, followed by level-2, etc.

-> It is a not yet fully realized goal that, if advanced SIMD instructions for
+> It is a not yet fully realized goal that advanced SIMD instructions
-> a particular platform are available (AVX, AVX2, NEON, FMA), that they will
+> (AVX, AVX2, NEON, FMA) will be leveraged if they are available for a given
-> be leveraged.
-This is a work in progress.
+> platform.
+SIMD support is a work in progress.

-This project started as a basic implementation of the BLAS routines required for my [libann](https://www.github.com/mseminatore/ann) neural networking library.
-Curiosity about performance evolved the project into an exploratory playground for deep optimization for modern CPU architectures.
+This project started as a basic implementation of the BLAS routines that were required for my [libann](https://www.github.com/mseminatore/ann) neural networking library.
+Curiosity about maximizing performance evolved the project into an exploratory playground for deep optimization on modern CPU architectures.

 If you are curious to learn more about how BLAS-like libraries can be optimized I highly recommend